The Myth that Contracts aren’t Negotiable

 “I’m just a human resources professional, and I don’t have any experience or training in negotiating employment contracts … (please just sign the contract so I don’t have to deal with any more of this).”

 “By ‘form,’ I mean the same contract that we’ve entered into before (perhaps with just one or two other doctors, perhaps a fairly long time ago)…”

 “The contract is really favorable to us (and unfavorable to you); please hurry up and sign it before you discover the provisions that you don’t like….”

 In our experience of negotiating thousands of employment contracts, we can tell you without hesitation that employers that use the “it’s a form contract that we don’t negotiate” line still end up accommodating requests for changes anyway.
 It’s a mistake to think that physician employment contracts are not negotiable when they are worth hundreds of thousands of dollars over the course of the contract term.
 Make sure to engage an attorney that specializes in physician employment contracts to help eliminate physician contract pitfalls.
-To request a free, no obligation initial consultation with one of our physician-specific contract experts, please click here.
+Request a free, no-obligation initial consultation with one of our physician-specific contract experts here.